-Coordinate the Town's Transportation Element and Roadway Capital Improvement Program with Miami-Dade County, the Miami-Dade County School District, MPO, MDX, and FDOT and other appropriate agencies and organizations to ensure project and improvement consistency with regional and statewide plans and programs.
+Coordinate the Town's Transportation Element and Roadway Capital Improvement Program with Miami-Dade County, the Miami-Dade County School District, the Miami-Dade Metropolitan Planning Organization (MPO), the Miami-Dade Expressway Authority (MDX), and the Florida Department of Transportation (FDOT) and other appropriate agencies and organizations to ensure project and improvement consistency with regional and statewide plans and programs.

-Measurement: Annual number of state or county transportation projects within Miami Lakes reviewed for consistency with the Town's Transportation Element.
-Degree of consistency between the Town's Transportation Element and the MPO Long Range Transportation Plan.
+Measurement: Annual number of state or county transportation projects within Miami Lakes reviewed for consistency with the Town's

+Transportation Element.

+Degree of consistency between the Town's

+Transportation Element and the MPO Long Range Transportation Plan.